xthilakx/nginx-mariadb-docker/README.md

 ### <a name="dotenv"></a>.env

-A `.env_example` file has been included to more easily set docker-compose variables without having to modify the docker-compose.yml file itself.
+A `.example.env` file has been included to more easily set docker-compose variables without having to modify the docker-compose.yml file itself.

 Default values have been provided as a means of getting up and running quickly for testing purposes.
 It is up to the user to modify these to best suit their deployment preferences.

-Create a file named `.env` from the `.env_example` file and adjust to suit your deployment
+Create a file named `.env` from the `.example.env` file and adjust to suit your deployment

 ```
 cp .env_exmaple .env